cybertraining-dsc/reu2022/project/windows-configuration.md

 key and typing `Add or remove programs` (and press Enter).
 Then locate and uninstall PyCharm.

+The following command installs PyCharm Professional, among other necessary development programs.
-To install necessary development programs in an easy manner, issue the following command (you must have chocolatey installed):
+To install these programs in an easy manner, issue the following command (you must have chocolatey installed):

 ```bash
 $ choco install pycharm emacs docker-desktop -y